 How to Record Waking HRV

 There's a surprisingly easy and pleasant way to capture HRV.
-Upon waking, do a 1 minute session using the Breathe app on your Apple Watch.
+Upon waking, do a 1 minute session using the Breathe app on your Apple Watch (note that since WatchOS 8, the breathe app is now found in the Mindfulness app on your Apple Watch).
 The best way is to set this up as a complication on your sleeping watch face.

 When capturing HRV consistency is everything.
 Especially when using the SDNN method that the Apple Watch uses as this tends to reflect both physical and mental stress.
 When you wake, don't sit up, don't do any vigorous movement, just start the Breathe app session whilst lying down, close your eyes and relax.
 Don't move.
 Not only does this ensure maximal consistency of measurement, but it's also a nice way to start the day.